Sigi: A Fart

 The controls are basic but perfect, directional pad for movement, face buttons for jump and attack.
 They are responsive, tight and never caused an issue.
 The game kicks off as you race towards a lake to meet Melusina, who is a mermaid and the source of our first ‘dad’ joke.
 Sigi announces “Blimey, what a pair of lungs” before letting out a thunderous fart and scaring her off.
 He takes chase and eventually ends up by a hot dog van which is used as the end point of each stage, so why not have our hero do a little dance and let out another fart.
 An overworld map detailing each checkpoint is used to show progress and allows for previously beaten levels to be re-played.

 In total there are twenty levels to battle through in order to rescue Melusina, they tend to get a little frantic but can be easily finished within a couple of minutes.
-Levels are a combination of classic side-scrolling platformer with a light splattering of item collecting.
+Levels are a combination of a classic side-scrolling platformer with a light splattering of item collecting.
 Power-up icons can be used to cycle through the different weapons available and range from all-time classics, such as a sword or lance, to the more obscure chicken leg.
 There are a few secret areas to find which contain various loot items and collecting coins is a Mario type affair.
 Reaching 100 coins gives you an extra life but additionally, they can also be earned by locating four letters that spell out Sigi on each level.
 Some of the letters can be a little challenging to find but on my first playthrough I scored over 75% completion, importantly this gives a reason to replay once the main campaign is over.

 This leads nicely onto the main gripe with the game, it’s short, really short – like a little squeaker.
 On beating the last boss, which admittedly did take me a couple of attempts, my game clock sat at a whopping… 44 minutes.
 The dev team even state “platformer junkies and advanced speedrunners could finish Sigi in around 30 minutes!
 For everyone else, completing the story mode will take roughly 1 hour” on the plus side that slaps me right in the middle.